traveltriangle/elasticsearch-ruby/elasticsearch-dsl/README.md

 ## Features Overview

-The library allows to programatically build complex search definitions for Elasticsearch in Ruby, which are translated to Hashes, and ultimately, JSON, the language of Elasticsearch.
+The library allows to programatically build complex search definitions for Elasticsearch6 in Ruby, which are translated to Hashes, and ultimately, JSON, the language of Elasticsearch6.

-All Elasticsearch DSL features are supported, namely:
+All Elasticsearch6 DSL features are supported, namely:

 * [Queries](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-queries.html)
 * [Filters](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-filters.html)